srijon57/ScamSentinel/README.md

    ```bash
    dotnet restore
    ```
-4. Update the `appsettings.json` with your MySQL connection string:
+4. Update the `appsettings.json` with your MySQL/PostgreSQL connection string:
    ```json
    {
      "ConnectionStrings": {